 Treatment for diabetes depends on your health history and the type of diabetes you have.

 The only effective treatment for type 1 diabetes is insulin therapy combined with healthy lifestyle changes.

 If you have type 2 diabetes, insulin may not be necessary.
 Losing weight, exercising regularly, and eating a healthy, balanced diet, may be enough to keep your blood sugar levels in check.
-To assist you in these efforts, Family Medical Center offers a physician-assisted weight loss program.

 Family Medical Center works with each diabetic patient one-on-one, developing a custom treatment plan that aligns with their unique health history and needs.